mikependon/RepoDB/Docs/pages/trace.rst

 - **Statement**: the actual query statement used in the execution.
 - **ExecutionTime**: a `System.Timespan` object that holds the time length of actual execution.

-ICancellableTraceLog Interface
+CancellableTraceLog Interface
 ------------------------------

-This interface and deriving objects are used by the `RepoDb.Interfaces.ITrace` object as a method argument at the `Before` operations.
-It inherits the `RepoDb.Interfaces.ITrace` interface.
+This interface and deriving objects are used by the `RepoDb.Trace` object as a method argument at the `Before` operations.
+It inherits the `RepoDb.Trace` interface.

-Below are the properties of `ICancellableTraceLog` object.
+Below are the properties of `CancellableTraceLog` object.

 - **IsCancelled**: a property used to identify whether the operation is canceled.
 - **IsThrowException**: a property used to identify whether an exception is thrown after cancelation.
 Exception being thrown is of type `RepoDb.Exceptions.CancelledExecutionException`.